Lotus Type 135 electric sports car – son of Emira here in 2027 for £75k

 ► Built in Hethel, priced from £75k

-The new Lotus Type 135 electric sports car will cost from £75,000, Hethel has confirmed in a briefing about future Lotus electric car plans.
-It’s depicted in this shadowy teaser shot released earlier by Hethel.
+The new Lotus Type 135 electric sports car will cost from £75,000, Hethel has confirmed in a briefing about future Lotus electric car plans – and CAR magazine’s new artist’s impression gives a flavour of what to expect from its upcoming new EV coupe.

-Lotus revealed the ‘BEV sports car’ (denoting battery electric vehicle) would be shown in 2025, before customer deliveries start in 2027.
+Lotus has revealed its ‘BEV sports car’ (denoting battery electric vehicle) will be shown in 2025, before customer deliveries start in 2027.
 It will replace the Emira, the final all-combustion Lotus sports car, according to senior executives and relaunch Lotus into its heartland sports car territory with annual sales of between 10,000-15,000 worldwide forecast (around double volumes of the Emira).

 Lotus presentations reveal the $95,000 target price for the US market, equivalent to £75,000 at current exchange rates.
 It brings confirmation that hopes for an Elise-alike more affordable price positioning are dashed by the sheer cost of developing a new electric sports car platform.